 Washington state Long-Term Care Partnership Program

-This special program (www.dshs.wa.gov) provides a new option for consumers to help pay for long-term care costs.
+This special program (www.dshs.wa.gov) provides consumers with another option to help pay for long-term care costs, such as nursing home care, home-based care, etc..
 It helps you avoid spending down or transferring assets so you qualify for Medicaid when you need help with daily activities, such as dressing, bathing, eating, etc.

 How it works